 What Are the Different Types of Financial Aid?

 The two most common types of financial aid are gift-aid and self-help aid.

 - Gift-Aid – Usually scholarships and grants awarded to students that do not have to be repaid, unless the student fails to meet certain terms, such as a service requirement, specified as a condition of the award.
 Gift-aid can be awarded based upon many factors, including (but not limited to) financial need; academic excellence; athletic, musical, and theatrical talent; affiliation with various groups; or career aspirations.

 - Self-Help Aid – Usually loans (that require repayment) or student employment.
 Loans can be used to help pay the remaining net costs after gift-aid is deducted.
 Student employment earnings (including Work-Study awards) are generally not deducted from billed costs but can be used to help cover indirect costs and are paid in the form of wages to the student.

 What Does Financial Aid Help You Pay for?

 In most cases, financial aid can be used to cover the costs associated with attending a school, as defined in the school specific cost of attendance (COA).
-The COA normally includes tuition, fees, books/supplies, as well as related living expenses (room and board).
+The COA normally includes tuition, fees, books, supplies, and related living expenses (room and board).
 It's important to note that some types of institutional aid may have specific awarding criteria, and in some cases only be applied to costs directly billed to students (those charges that appear on the student's university bill).

 How Do You Apply for Financial Aid?